Joan I, Countess of Auvergne: Life

 She was the daughter of William XII, Count of Auvergne and Boulogne, by his wife, Margaret, a sister of Philip III of Navarre.
 She inherited the counties of Auvergne and Boulogne after the death of her father.

 Her first husband was Philip of Burgundy, who held the title Count of Auvergne by virtue of their marriage.
-They had one surviving child, Philip, who would be for much of his brief life Duke of Burgundy.
+They had two children that survived infancy but died as teenagers, a son Philip, who would be for much of his brief life Duke of Burgundy, and a daughter who died 11 days before her mother's death.

-Following the death of her husband, Joan married John, Duke of Normandy on 9 February 1350.
+Following the death of her first husband, Joan married John, Duke of Normandy, 9 February 1350.
 This was a second marriage for them both.
 John's first wife, Bonne of Bohemia, had died of Black Death and had left him with eight children, so there was little pressure for Joan to give birth to a son and heir.
 Upon her husband's ascension to the French throne as John II, she became Queen consort of France on 22 August 1350.

 Joan's son Philip became a ward of the King.
 She had three children with King John, two girls and an unnamed son, all of whom died young.
 Joan died in 1360.
 Her possessions were inherited by her son.